 PML is a subsidiary of The Paragon Group of Companies, a group specialising in the provision of various financial products to consumers.
 As a mortgage company, PML specialises in the origination of buy-to-let products, and since February 2001, the vast majority of originations have been to so-called professional borrowers.
-To qualify for the benefits of such a loan - notably a higher LTV - a borrower must already possess a portfolio of at least three properties and must present at least 12 months of financial accounts for the underwriters to scrutinise.
+To qualify for the benefits of such a loan - notably a higher LTV - a borrower must already possess a portfolio of at least three properties and must present at least 12 months' of financial accounts for the underwriters to scrutinise.
 Such professional borrowers are typically characterised as individuals who earn a substantial portion of their income from the rental yield on their portfolio; indeed, some may rely entirely on this source of income for their livelihood.
-PML insists that expected rental yields must exceed 120%, and ordinarily 130%, of the mortgage repayments on an interest-only basis.
-Interest rates have been stressed at LIBOR plus 1.50% for the purposes of this test.
+For new originators since 19 March of this year, PML has required that expected rental yields must exceed 120%, and ordinarily 130%, of monthly interest payments based on the Paragon reference rate.
+Prior to this period, the requirement was based on Libor + 1.50%.

 PML has five levels of underwriting based on a hierarchy of mandates.
-To increase borrowings above these levels PML may request additional information, such as a business plan or performance data or conduct an interview with the applicant.
-Large exposures, ie in excess of GBP1 million, to single borrowers are monitored via an annual review of accounts, letting conditions, voids, demand, cash flows, as well as a consideration of the borrower's strategy for the next 12 months.
+To increase borrowings above these levels Paragon may request additional information, such as a business plan or performance data or conduct an interview with the applicant.
+Large exposures, i.e. in excess of GBP1million, to single borrowers are monitored via an annual review of accounts, letting conditions, voids, demand, cash flows, as well as a consideration of the borrower's strategy for the next 12 months.
 These controls are designed to ensure PML is kept abreast of the performance of key borrowers' portfolios, and may mitigate against single obligor concentration within the reference portfolio.